kingcean/blog-dotnet/blog/2016/multiple-hit-task.md

 return true;
 ```

-And we need add the checking logic.
+And we need add the checking logic with occurring time and counting.

 ```csharp
 var now = DateTime.Now;